kevinboards/HoneywellZephyrI2C/README.md

 Based on the Honeywell datasheets at: https://sensing.honeywell.com/sensors/airflow-sensors/HAF-high-accuracy-50SCCM-750SCCM-series.
 There is a also a copy of the datasheet in this repository.

+Modified to work with the Honeywell SLPM Models of Zephyr Air Flow Sensor https://sensing.honeywell.com/sensors/airflow-sensors/HAF-high-accuracy-10SLPM-300SLPM
+There is also a copy of the datasheet in this repository.

 #### View the documentation
 https://huilab.github.io/HoneywellZephyrI2C/